jonaslsaa/icsearch/README.md

 5. **Reduce** the network (`ic_net_reduce`) until no active pairs remain or gas is exhausted.
 6. **Check** if `net->factor_found` and `net->factor_a * net->factor_b == N`.
 7. If found, print the factors and optionally export a DOT file (`solution.dot`) for visualization.

 ---

+## Performance Optimizations

+- **Redex Queue**: Instead of rescanning the entire net for active pairs after each rewrite operation, we maintain a queue of redexes (active pairs) that need to be processed.
+New potential redexes are added to the queue when ports are connected.

+- **Fast Reset**: When building nets from enumeration indices, we use efficient bit-pattern encoding and decoding to quickly construct the graph structure.

+- **Optimized Connection Process**: The connection logic in ic_enum.c efficiently handles the creation of complex port connections with minimal overhead.

+- **Selective Scanning**: When the redex queue is empty, we only rescan the net once rather than after every operation, significantly reducing the overhead for highly connected nets.

+---